On December 19, 2023, the purchase of the new Project Sanctuary Retreat Center in Pagosa Springs, Colorado was finalized.

 Led by a diverse and highly qualified board of directors, Project Sanctuary benefits from their unique backgrounds and expertise to help our organization remain fiscally responsible and strategically plan for growth to meet the needs of military families across the country.
 Project Sanctuary’s board includes business owners, attorneys, entrepreneurs, veterans, and financial management experts.
 Most recently, Project Sanctuary added an associate professor in recreation therapy with a deep understanding of data-driven program excellence.
 Additionally, we are fortunate to have board members who themselves have personal experience running and maintaining large ranch properties within Colorado.

 Key elements include:

 By acquiring a new retreat center, we would be able to help a minimum of 1,000 unique individuals, or approximately 250 families annually through therapeutic retreats.
-An additional 16 retreats would be held at designated partner sites across the country, adding another 160 families per year in addition to those served at Aspen Canyon Ranch.
+An additional 16 retreats would be held at designated partner sites across the country, adding another 160 families per year in addition to those served at our new retreat center in Colorado.